UD receives $90,000 for internet connectivity efforts

 UD has been holding classes with both in-person and remote options during the current school year.
 To help students connect with their classes online, officials identified needs such as purchasing software to “allow for a virtual class presence” and creating a program to loan 75 laptops to students who didn’t have computer access when they were not on campus, according to a press release.

-UD's funds are among $6.9 million state officials have earmarked for colleges and universities to help with internet connectivity this school year.
+UD’s funds are among $6.9 million state officials have earmarked for colleges and universities for internet connectivity this school year.